aiven/devportal/docs/products/mysql/howto/disable-foreign-key-checks.rst

     1 row in set (0.04 sec)

-In addition, you can add the flag when running a set of commands saved in a file which the extension is ``.sql``.
+The same flag works when running a set of commands saved in a file with extension ``.sql``.

 .. list-table::
   :header-rows: 1